elastic/synthetics/CONTRIBUTING.md

-# Contributing to the APM Agent
+# Contributing to the Synthetics Agent

 The Elastic Synthetics Agent is open source and we love to receive contributions from our community — you!